berntb/attorg/README.md

 justatest
 =========

-Just a Git test, to test a program's update of a repository.
+This is just a Git test, to test a program's update of a repository.